 Declares a leaflet currently in circulation: “We refuse to see our fundamental rights reduced to nothing.
 We refuse to bow down to the police-state politics of a dictatorship!”

-They are building for a “massive” day of mobilisation on Saturday September 16, in cities across France.
+They are building for a “massive” day of mobilisation on [DATE NOW SATURDAY OCTOBER 7] in cities across France.
 Watch this space!

 Fracking remains the front line of environmental resistance in the UK, with courageous nature-protectors digging in their heels in a bid to see off this unprecedented threat to the countryside.